Hubs-Foundation/hubs-docs/docs/set-up-SMTP-email-service.md

 ![Capture of Scaleway, Project use case, Configure your Project Dashboard page.
 Other or I don't know and Start working are highlighted.](img/smtp/image15.png)

-This what the Scaleway Console page could look like:
+This is what the Scaleway Console page could look like:

 ![Capture of Scaleway Console.
 Project HubsCEproject shown with tabs for Overview, Settings, and SSH keys.](img/smtp/image16.png)